BinaryMuse/fluxxor/site/contents/documentation/stores.md

 ## `EventEmitter` methods

-Stores inherit from Node.js' `EventEmitter`, and thus [inherit all its methods](http://nodejs.org/api/events.html#events_class_events_eventemitter).
+Stores are instances of EventEmitters, and thus [inherit all the EventEmitter methods](http://nodejs.org/api/events.html#events_class_events_eventemitter).
 Most notably, stores should `emit` an event to notify the views that their data has changed.

 The [`StoreWatchMixin`](/documentation/store-watch-mixin.html) assists with attaching event handlers to store change events in React applications.